nickmw11/cms-project/README.md

 # cms-project

+Recommended NPM install - Nodemon

+npm install -g nodemon to install nodemon app.js to launch

+Automatically restarts the server when a file is saved

 To set up the project and install Nodejs and Express:

 1. Download the project files and extract to a folder